panique/huge/README.md

 * 1. create database "login" and table "users" via the sql statements or the .sql file in folder "_install"
 * 2. change mySQL user and or mySQL password in config/db.php ("DB_USER" and "DB_PASS").
-* 3. as this version uses email sending, you'll need to install a mail server tool on your server [SMTP via PHPMailer coming up].
+* 3. as this version uses email sending, you'll need to a) provide an SMTP account in the config OR b) install a mail server tool on your server.
-Maybe a mail server is already installed on your server.
-This is something you can do within 60 seconds on your linux command line.
-Please have a look into the file "how to setup mail in PHP.txt" in the "_install" folder.
+If you want to use local mail sending (which is NOT recommended) then please have a look into the file "how to setup mail in PHP.txt" in the "_install" folder.
+If you want to use SMTP mail sending, then get an SMTP accound (gmail.com for example) and put your login data into the config/email.php file.
+There's already a demo account sheme in the config.

 #####HOW TO INSTALL 4-FULL-MVC-FRAMEWORK VERSION